Scenario: AVD — Enclave in Existing Tenant

 Replacing a Session Host VM

-A rebuilt or replaced session host gets a new Entra device object and does not inherit the previous VM's CSA attributes.
+A rebuilt or replaced session host gets a new Entra device object and does not inherit the previous VM's extension attributes.

 - Tag the new device object with